by Tracy C. Brown

 Sure you were.
 That is what they all say, but you are not fooling me.
 I have been around American archaeology and American archaeologists far too long across my lifetime.
 I know how you think and the things you most value.
 Archaeological penis size is one of those things you most value.
 You use the results from the Archaeological Penis Comparison Test (APCT) to feel good about yourself and to give yourself a little pat on the back when your archaeological penis turns out to be bigger than that of another archaeologist.
 If another archaeologist has an archaeological penis that is big enough, and you are not deeply jealous of it, you might even say to yourself:

 Hey!
 I might need to get to know this person a little better.
 He might be useful to me someday.

 I appreciate individual freedom and independence.
 I value the ability to speak out independently and publicly about archaeological issues that concern me.
-I do not like being tied down by another person’s sense of their own importance or some overpowering agenda they might be pushing.
-Up until a few years ago, I spent my entire life worrying about all of the weird interpersonal and social crap that goes on in American archaeology——and sometimes hating myself for putting up with it—and I refuse to do that anymore.
+I do not like being tied down by another person’s sense of their own importance or some overpowering personal agenda they might be pushing.
+Up until a few years ago, I spent my entire life worrying about all of the weird interpersonal and social crap that goes on in American archaeology——and sometimes hating myself for putting up with it——and I reached a point where I refused to do that anymore.
 I have decided to just relax and be comfortable being me.
-If you do not like that, as my close friend Patricia Cridlebaugh used to say, “…then that’s just tough darts on you.”
+If you do not like that, as my close friend Dr. Patricia Cridlebaugh used to say, “…then that’s just tough darts on you.”